nci/gsky/Documents/ows/README.md

-The docs are the by-products of the author's very painstaking travel through the GSKY code and its associate programs, and they go against the new philosophy of *"why make things simple and easily understood, when they can be wonderfully complex, elegant and un-intelligible?"*.
+The docs are the by-products of the author's very painstaking travel through the GSKY code and its associate programs, and they go against the new philosophy of *"why make things simple and easily understood, when they can be wonderfully complex, elegant and unintelligible ?"*.

 The motivation behind these docs is that no programmer or the end user, especially the end user, likes to read the docs before diving in.
 These documents, in particular the \*.pptx, are good alternatives to RTFM.
-The animated presentations, that omit just Sylvester from them, eliminate the requirement which was not even an option in the case of GSKY.
+The animated presentations, that omit just Sylvester from them, run for a maximum of 10 minutes and may save you 3 hours to go through the detailed tutorials.
+They may also eliminate the need for a manual or document, which was not even an option in the case of GSKY.
 For those who dare to RTFM, there are detailed Word/PDF documents as well.

 Having alienated most of you with the intro, let us get into the details!